Aginix/mui-react-hook-form-input/README.md

 yarn add @aginix/mui-react-hook-form-input
 ```

-Note that `@aginix/mui-react-hook-form-input` has peer-dependencies on `@material-ui/core`, `react-hook-form` and `react-hook-form-input`, all of which can also be installed from npm if your project doesn't already use them.
+Note that `@aginix/mui-react-hook-form-input` has peer-dependencies on `@material-ui/core`, `@material-ui/pickers` and `react-hook-form` and `@hookform/error-message` all of which can also be installed from npm if your project doesn't already use them.

 ### Storybook